You may have noticed that a tooltip appears on mouseover in your Divi publications?

 - Choose (or keep) the option "Run only in the public interface".

-- Below the snippet, a field allows you to enter a description.
-This will allow you, later on, to remember what this piece of code is used for.
+- Below the snippet, a field allows you to enter a desciption.
+This will allow you later to remember what this piece of code is for.

 - Save your changes.

-- Back in the list of snippets, check that the toggle is positioned to the right and is blue.
-This makes your code active (if the toggle is greyed out, your code is inactive).
+- Back in the snippet list, check that the Toggle is positioned to the right and blue.
+This makes your code active (if the Toggle is grayed, your code is inactive).

-Did you know?
-You can test Divi for free by visiting on this page and clicking on "TRY IT FOR FREE
+Did you know that?
+You can test Divi for free by visiting on this page and by clicking on "TRY IT FOR FREE"

-*Important: if you don't have a blank JS code example that you can CLONE, just add a new snippet and paste the code below (it's the same code as the previous one, but it contains the add_action function):
+*Important: if you do not have an example of a blank JS code that you can CLONER, simply add a new snippet PHP and paste the code below (this is the same code as the previous one, but it contains the function add_action) :

 add_action( 'wp_head', function () { ?>

-2 - Delete the title of the image on mouse-over without a plugin
+2 - Remove image title on mouse overfly without plugin

 This is the fastest method.
 No need to install a new extension, Divi allows us to do this from its options.

-- Go to the Divi > Theme Options > Integration
+- Go to tab Divi > Theme Options > Integration

 Here is the code to use:

-Now you can check the images on your site: the title tooltip no longer appears on mouseover.
+Now, you can check the images of your site: the title infobull no longer appears over the mouse.

 3 - What is the best method?

-- How to add a stylish, inverted slider to your Divi page
+How to add a stylish and inverted cursor to your Divi page

 Need more resources on Divi?
-Visit the ElegantThemes blog which is full of ideas and tutorials!
-Or learn how to use this theme effectively with my Divi training !
+Visit ElegantThemes blog full of ideas and tutos!
+Or learn how to effectively use this theme through my training Divi !

 Salut Lydia,